 lines additive and show them as a stacked line graph.
 The telemetry-related APIs in the embedded and injected

 probes are equivalent but only applicable for their respective probe types.

 Sometimes it is interesting to tie probe events to associated long-lived objects that are called "control objects" in JProfiler.
 For example, in a database probe, that role is taken by the physical connection that executes a query.
-Such control objects can be opened and closed with the embedded and the injected probe APIs which generates corresponding events in the probe events view.
+Such control objects can be opened and closed with the embedded API and the injected probe API which generate corresponding events in the probe events view.
 When a probe event is created, the control object can be specified, so that the probe event contributes to the statistics that is shown in the "Control objects" view of the probe.

 Control objects have display names that have to be specified when they are opened.
 If a new control object is used when creating a probe event, the probe has to provide a name resolver in its configuration.

 In addition, probes can define custom event types via an enum class.
-When the probe event is created, one of those types can be specified and shows up in the events view where you can can filter for single event types.
-More importantly, the time line view of the probe that shows control objects as lines on a time axis is colored according to the event type.
+When the probe event is created, one of those types can be specified and shows up in the events view where you can filter for single event types.
+More importantly, the timeline view of the probe that shows control objects as lines on a time axis is colored according to the event type.
 For a probe without custom event types, the coloring shows the idle state where no events are recorded and the default event state for the duration of probe events.
-With custom types, you can differentiate states, for example "read" and "write".
+With custom types, you can differentiate states, for example, "read" and "write".

 Like for all probes, custom probes do not record data by default, but you have to enable and disable recording as necessary.
 While you can use the manual start/stop action in the probe view, it is often necessary to switch on probe recording at the beginning.
 Because JProfiler does not know about custom probes in advance, the recording profiles have a Custom probes check box that applies to all custom probes.

 Similarly, you can choose All custom probes for the trigger actions that start and stop probe recording.

 to record all custom probes, or pass the class name of the probe in order to be more specific.